What is Business Administration?

 - If in a law / solicitors setting, can include writing case files

-- Some business administration apprenticeships can include marketing duties
+- Some business administration apprenticeships may also include marketing duties

 Each part to a business administration role is incredibly important to the running of the business.
-With this in mind each employer looks for an apprentice with excellent transferable skills and a great work ethic.
+With this in mind each employer looks for an apprentice with excellent transferable skills and a great work ethic when it comes to interviews.
 So before attending any business administration apprenticeship interview, you must be prepared.
 Below are some tips which will help you in having a successful interview.

 Don’t be afraid to talk about yourself when asked.
 Talk about your hobbies and interests, what you like to do on weekends etc. Mention awards and achievements you have gained over the years, whether they are from school or clubs.
 Make sure that you don’t overshare, but don’t give too short an answer.